 - Provide your children with lots of alternatives to screen time.
 Story books, games, toys, puzzles and craft projects are all great options that the whole family can join in with.

-- Create a routine; allocate a specific time when your kids can watch TV, play video games or surf the internet.
+- Create a routine; allocate a specific time when your kids can watch TV, play video games, use screens to revise for exams, or surf the internet.
 Create a list of Netflix TV shows and encourage your children to watch them during an allocated time.
 Aim to follow the rule yourself too!

 - Communicate with your kids about the downsides of technology and screen time; this will help them to understand why it’s important to strike a balance, and also reinforce the message that you’re there to help if they have any questions.